 - Suboxone and Subutex that carry similar penalties to heroin

-Our lawyers will work with you to create smart, comprehensive legal strategies, while also attempting to address substance abuse issues.
+The lawyers at The Rudman Law Group will work with you to create smart, comprehensive legal strategies, while also attempting to address substance abuse issues.
 Many trafficking charges are levied upon those who are highly addicted.
-We try to break that addiction cycle, by bringing in doctors, medical professionals and smart, qualified attorneys.
+The firm tries to break that addiction cycle, by bringing in doctors, medical professionals and smart, qualified attorneys.

 Aggressive Representation In Florida

-From our Boca Raton office, we represent clients throughout Florida.
-If you or a loved one is facing serious criminal charges relating to opiate abuse or trafficking, give us a call at 561-367-2542, or use the contact form.
+From its Boca Raton office, the firm represents clients throughout Florida.
+If you or a loved one is facing serious criminal charges relating to opiate abuse or trafficking, give the firm a call at 561-464-2615, or use the contact form.